Portugal for Digital Nomads: The Definitive Guide 2022

 This Portuguese island is becoming increasingly popular among the digital nomads in Portugal.
 Especially for those who wanted to experience the island life of the country.
 Funchal is a significant city on the island that has warm-cozy weather all year round.
-When in Madeira, you will find a large community of people speaking English.
+If you’re a digital nomad in Madeira, you will find a large community of people speaking English.

 If you wish to live near Porto, Aveiro can be your ideal destination.
 It is an authentic Portuguese city and is famous for its canals, rich history, culture, and charm.
 There are only a few English speakers in the town, but it offers a high quality of life.
 Students and pensioners, especially, love this place due to the relaxed lifestyle of the city.

-It is a non-touristy place, which means you can enjoy the serene silence of nature while here.
+It is a non-touristy place, which means you can enjoy the serene silence of nature.

 Despite the low cost and all the perks of living in Portugal, there are some negatives too.
 Therefore, if you have decided to move here, you need to be very cautious of certain things.

 Pickpocketing and bag snatching is one of the most reported crimes in the country.
 The thieves often use little kids to distract people.
 Public transportation, airports, and hotel lobbies are the most targeted hotspots as they are crowded and usually full of tourists.